Lysette Anthony: Audio

 In 2008, Anthony portrayed Clara Harris in the Doctor Who audio adventure Assassin in the Limelight.
 In February 2010, it was announced that she would be returning to the world of Dark Shadows starring in the audio drama Kingdom of the Dead.

 Personal life

 Anthony married Dutch artist and entrepreneur Luc Leestemaker in 1990; they divorced in 1995 after Anthony left Leestemaker for married American film director David Price whom she met while filming Dr. Jekyll and Ms. Hyde.
 She went on to marry Price and they were together for two years until they divorced.
-Anthony was in a relationship with composer Simon Boswell from 2004 to 2010, with whom she has a son called Jimi.
+Anthony was in a relationship with composer Simon Boswell from 2004 to 2010, with whom she has a son.
 In 2008, her son was diagnosed with juvenile arthritis.
 She now raises funds for research.

-In The Sunday Times on 15 October 2017, Anthony made public allegations that Harvey Weinstein raped her in the late 1980s.
+In The Sunday Times on 15 October 2017, Anthony alleged that Harvey Weinstein raped her in the late 1980s.

+In 2022 Anthony disclosed to OK! magazine that she had been diagnosed with Parkinson's disease on the day she auditioned for Hollyoaks.